 - Focus On The ‘Haves.’
 Instead of ‘You don’t have a mommy’, focus on what they do have: ‘Some families have _______ (two daddies or one daddy).
 But what all families have is love.’

 No matter how your family was created, it should be celebrated and joyous.
 And if you start the conversation early and keep reaffirming that all families are bound by love rather than simply genetics, the details of your child’s story will be a natural – and normal – part of their narrative.

-If you’re a gay male or couple ready to pursue parenting, Drs.
-Melvin Thornton and Joao De Pinho at CT Fertility can help.
+If you’re a gay male or couple ready to pursue parenting, Dr. Melvin Thornton at CT Fertility can help.
 As one of the nation’s leading infertility treatment practices, our team of experts will walk you through the complexities of the donor and surrogacy treatment process from start to finish to ensure every detail is managed.